Our next course will commence in April 2018.

 Main areas of study.

-The course covers 8 main areas of study plus First Aid:
+The course covers 8 main areas that are grouped into Learning Modules plus First Aid:

 - YOGA PHILOSOPHY – this subject encourages yoga students and teachers to learn about the ethical principles for living as described in the Yoga Sutra of Patanjali.
 Students will also be encouraged to explore the 8 limbs of Raj Yoga; basic principles of Karma Yoga and basic principles of Bhakti Yoga.

 - YOGIC PHYSIOLOGY – this subject introduces an overview of the three main models used to explain the flow of subtle energy throughout the human body systems.

 - WESTERN ANATOMY and PHYSIOLOGY – both subjects encourage an understanding of location and function of the main systems of the human body and how they contribute to our health and wellbeing.

 - ASANA FOUNDATIONS and INTEGRATION – the subjects introduce the fundamental principles of each of the main 6 categories of asana to support yoga teachers to encourage safe and effective approaches in their teaching.

 - RELAXATION – this subject introduces the concept of the relaxation response and the resulting changes to the function of your nervous and respiratory systems.

 - PRANAYAMA – this subject introduces the foundations of integrating the practice of Pranayama into a Yoga class.

 - MEDITATION – Yogic meditation (Dhyana) will introduce you to a range of techniques that you can practice to experience a clearer focus that can lead to a more balanced life.